vikingeducation/project_prep_facebook_pages/README.md

-Faceboook Pages Clone with HTML and CSS
+Facebook Pages Clone with HTML and CSS
 Viking Code School assignment
 ===================

+Clones of the Facebook login and about pages.
+This was an assignment for the advanced prep of Viking Code School.

 Austin Smith